Worthashot/reliable-buses/README.md

 Then run:

--npm install
+- npm install
--npm run build
+- npm run build
--npm run start
+- npm run start
 Or, if using pm2
--pm2 reload ecosystem.config.js
+- pm2 reload ecosystem.config.js

 The API will run on `http://localhost:3000` (or the port you set in `.env`).

 ### 4. Set up the Python ETL + Scheduler
 Open a terminal in the `etl` folder, then run:

-python3 -m venv venv
+- python3 -m venv venv

-source venv/bin/activate # On Windows: .\venv\Scripts\activate
+- source venv/bin/activate # On Windows: .\venv\Scripts\activate
-pip install -r requirements.txt
+- pip install -r requirements.txt

 **Start the scheduler** (this will run the minute‑by‑minute live capture, 2 hourly validation, and nightly jobs):